lando/lando/website/memberships/README.md

 As such we want to make sure Lando has a healthy and sustainable foundation for continued future growth.
 For that reason we are launching our membership program: _The Lando Alliance_, a movement to liberate developers across the galaxy so they can focus on their most important work.

+<a class="button" href="https://www.patreon.com/join/devwithlando?">SUPPORT LANDO.
+JOIN THE ALLIANCE.</a>

+## Why Join?

 If you find that Lando saves you time, money and/or frustration then please consider becoming a member of _The Alliance_.

 This helps us provide better...

 <div class="point">
   <h3>Support</h3>